Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: LLM-based Multi-Agent Framework

 where \( O^{t+1} \) denotes the updated observations of the multi-agent system at time \( t+1 \), which overwrite the previous observations \( O^t \), \( C^t \) denotes the chat messages of the system at time \( t \), \( A^t \) denotes the action history of the system at time \( t \).
 This unified repository enables agents to access and utilize relevant information during task execution, ensuring efficient team coordination:

-\begin{itemize} \item \textbf{Observation Records}: Each agent's observations are continuously updated in the centralized memory, reflecting the latest agent status and environmental state.
+\begin{itemize} \item \textbf{Observation Records}: Each agent's observations are continuously updated in a polling manner (\textit{e.g.} update per second), reflecting the latest agent status and environmental state.
 These observations are associated with the respective agent, allowing the team to maintain a comprehensive and up-to-date view of the environment.

-\item \textbf{Chat Logs}: All team chat messages are stored in the centralized memory, with long-term retention to support historical analysis and decision making.
-During planning, agents can retrieve the most recent chat messages to incorporate team insights into their strategies.
-This ensures that decisions are informed by the collective knowledge of the team.
+\item \textbf{Chat Logs}: Team chat messages are always updated in real time, with long-term retention to support historical analysis and decision making.
+During planning, agents can retrieve the most recent messages to incorporate team insights into their strategies, ensuring team collaboration.

-\item \textbf{Action History}: The centralized memory also records the actions taken by each agent, providing a detailed history of task execution.
-These logs are useful for behaviours refining and performance analysis. \end{itemize}
+\item \textbf{Action History}: Actions taken by each agent are also recorded, providing a detailed history of task execution.
+During planning, agents need to make decisions based on their current action and determine whether to interrupt it. \end{itemize}

-We implement two types of multi-agent communication (passive and active) ensuring that the centralized memory remains a dynamic resource for team coordination:
+We implement two types of multi-agent communication, including passive communication and active communication, ensuring a dynamic and diverse resource for team coordination among agents:

-\begin{itemize} \item \textbf{Passive Communication}: In the planning thread, after each planning cycle, the LLM generates a chat message based on the agent's latest observations, which is then sent to the centralized memory's chat logs.
-This ensures that passive communication, reflecting updated observations, can run concurrently with action execution.
+\begin{itemize} \item \textbf{Passive Communication}: In the planning thread, the LLM generates a chat message based on the agent's latest observations after planning, which is then sent to the centralized memory's chat logs.
+This ensures that updated observations can run concurrently with action execution.
 While an agent is performing actions, its observations are continuously updated and shared with the team, enabling real-time coordination based on the most current environmental information.

-\item \textbf{Active Communication}: In the acting thread, agents can actively choose to send chat messages by performing a \texttt{chat} action.
-This action allows the agent to share any information with teammates, updating the chat logs in real-time.
-This form of communication ensures that agents can respond dynamically and share critical information during action execution, facilitating efficient and up-to-date information exchange between agents. \end{itemize}
+\item \textbf{Active Communication}: In the acting thread, agents can actively choose to send chat messages by performing a \texttt{chat} action implemented by the comprehensive skill library.
+This allows the agent to share any information with teammates, updating the chat logs in real-time.
+This form of communication ensures that agents can respond dynamically and share critical information, rather than passively communicating after the current action is over. \end{itemize}

+By supporting both passive and active communication modes, this system effectively addresses the challenge of memory sharing latency, ensuring that agents always operate on the latest team knowledge.
+For concrete examples illustrating these concepts, please refer to Appendix.